Cawmore

 Beaks

-All Cawmore have the distinctive, plumage, shape and beaks of their birdlike ancestors.
+All Cawmore have the distinctive plumage and beaks of their birdlike ancestors.
 A threatened Cawmore is much more likely to peck, rather than throw a punch.

 Damage Damage Types Range Traits